Hundreds surrender as Islamic State nears defeat in last enclave

 Those issues were underscored on Friday with the death of the newborn son of Shamima Begum, a British woman who left London to join Islamic State when she was a schoolgirl.
 Britain stripped her of her citizenship on security grounds last month.

-Additional reporting by Tom Miles and Stephanie Nebehay in Geneva, Lisa Barrington and Tom Perry in Beirut; Writing by Tom Perry and Angus McDowall; Editing by John Stonestreet, Angus MacSwan and Frances Kerry
+Additional reporting by Tom Miles and Stephanie Nebehay in Geneva, Lisa Barrington and Tom Perry in Beirut; Writing by Tom Perry and Angus McDowall; Editing by John Stonestreet, Angus MacSwan, Frances Kerry and Peter Graff